-An applicant is a candidate that has applied for a specific position using the online recruitment system.
+An applicant is a candidate who has applied for a specific position using the online recruitment system.
 Any exceptions to applying online must be made through a request to the office of human resources for an accommodation.
-Every effort will be made to ensure that recruitment and selection is conducted from diverse pools of qualified internal and/or external candidates.
+Every effort will be made to ensure that recruitment and selection is conducted from diverse pools of qualified candidates.

 Screening of Applicants

 The recruitment system will perform a preliminary screening to determine if candidates meet minimum qualifications based on the screening questions developed in the requisition.
 Screening questions must be related to the selection criteria.
-Candidates that meet the minimum qualifications will be released to the hiring department.
-Candidates that do not meet the minimum qualifications will be "inactive applicants."
+Candidates who do not meet the minimum qualifications will be "inactive applicants."
 A hiring manager may review "inactive applicants" at any time in the hiring process.

 The formation of search committees is encouraged but not required for positions classified under grade 12, and diversity committee representation is recommended whenever possible.
 A search committee is required for full-time faculty positions and staff positions classified at grade 12 level and above.
-The hiring supervisor will appoint members representative of the college community’s population as defined in the Diversity Plan to serve on the committee.
-In addition, each search committee for full-time faculty and staff positions classified at grade 12 level and above must include a current or past member of the diversity committee.
-The hiring manager will appoint members representative of the college community's population to serve on the committee.
+The hiring supervisor will appoint members representative of the college community’s population as defined in the college's diversity plan to serve on the committee.
+In addition, each search committee for full-time faculty and staff positions classified at grade 12 level and above must include a current or past member of the diversity committee, to be appointed by the employment manager.
 For faculty search committees, all division faculty are welcome to serve on faculty search committees as long as the large number of participants does not impede the process of scheduling the meetings.
-However, in order to pose questions to or rate candidates the search committee member must attend all of the interviews.
+However, in order to pose questions to or rate candidates the search committee member is strongly encouraged to attend all of the interviews.
 The following guidelines are recommended minimums for each employment category:

-The chairs for these search committees are responsible for adding the list of search committee members to the requisition in the recruitment system before the screening and selection process begins.
+Search committee chairs are responsible for adding the list of search committee members to the requisition in the recruitment system before the screening and selection process begins.
 Guidelines for search committees will be provided by the office of human resources.

 Diversity Committee Representation

-Candidates for faculty, administrative or professional/technical positions who are selected to be interviewed will be eligible for reimbursement of expenses incurred, contingent upon prior approval with the area vice president; appropriate documentation must be provided and reimbursement will generally not exceed one night lodging plus either mileage or flight expense.
-However, if an offer is made and the candidate does not accept, the candidate is eligible for reimbursement of 50% of their expenses not to exceed $250.
+Candidates for faculty, administrative, or professional/technical positions who are selected to be interviewed will be eligible for reimbursement of expenses incurred, contingent upon prior approval of the area vice president; appropriate documentation must be provided and reimbursement will generally not exceed one-night lodging plus either mileage or flight expense.
+However, if an offer is made and the candidate does not accept, the candidate is eligible for reimbursement of only 50 percent of their expenses, not to exceed $250 in reimbursement.

 The hiring manager or search committee members are responsible for checking the work references of candidates recommended for hire and documenting the information on the designated form.
 Applicants must be notified by the hiring manager or the search committee prior to reference checks.
 A completed application form provides authorization to check references.
 See procedure 63.06.05 References and Background Investigations.